straz/artificialtrust/_articles/ethical.md

 A grocery that poisons its shoppers will face strong market pressure, because its financial success is decided by the shoppers who are harmed.
-This isn't true of most AIs.
-The financial success of an AI is decided by the sponsors who profit from its behavior, not the subjects who face the harm it can do.
+This is not true for unethical AIs.
+If people are hurt by an unethical AI, as the subjects of its unethical decisions, there's generally no way for them to apply market pressure.
+The sponsors who own it and profit from its behavior receive all the financial rewards, and bear none of the harm.

 Since AIs are products, the "product liability" approach is more appropriate, and more likely to be effective, than "market incentives."